TeamDotworld/dahua-rtsp-web/README.md

 # Dahua - Stream video in browser
-Stream RTSP over websocket and use RTSP direclty in web browser.
-Made possible by new feature in Dahua camera which implements rtspoverwebsocket functionality.
-This would reduce the need for a server to translate the video stream to HLS or DASH to make RTSP work on web browsers.
-Kudos to Dahua for this thought.

-### NOTE
 **Try the url before using the code below.
 This will play substream video without much overkill.
 If this is not working then proceed to next**
 ```
 http://host:port/cgi-bin/mjpg/video.cgi?channel=1&subtype=1
 ```

-### Usage
+### RTSP over WS
+Stream RTSP over websocket and use RTSP direclty in web browser.
+Made possible by new feature in Dahua camera which implements rtspoverwebsocket functionality.
+This would reduce the need for a server to translate the video stream to HLS or DASH to make RTSP work on web browsers.
+Kudos to Dahua for this thought.

 NOTE: Need support for /rtspoverwebsocket support for using this feature
 ```html
     <video width=400 height=400 id="videoplayer"></video>